gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Unexpected build failure provide access to the build result

-With previous versions of Gradle, any unexpected failure during functional test executions resulted in throwing a
+With previous versions of Gradle TestKit, any unexpected failure during functional test executions resulted in throwing a
 <a href="javadoc/org/gradle/testkit/runner/UnexpectedBuildSuccess.html">UnexpectedBuildSuccess</a> or a
 <a href="javadoc/org/gradle/testkit/runner/UnexpectedBuildFailure.html">UnexpectedBuildFailure</a>.
 These types provide basic diagnostics about the root cause of the failure in textual form assigned to the exception `message` field.
 Suffice to say that a String is not very convenient for further inspections or assertions of the build outcome.

-This release also provides the `BuildResult` with the method <a href="javadoc/org/gradle/testkit/runner/UnexpectedBuildException.html#getBuildResult()">UnexpectedBuildException.getBuildResult()</a>.
+This release provides the `BuildResult` with the method <a href="javadoc/org/gradle/testkit/runner/UnexpectedBuildException.html#getBuildResult()">UnexpectedBuildException.getBuildResult()</a>.
 `UnexpectedBuildException` is the parent class of the exceptions `UnexpectedBuildSuccess` and `UnexpectedBuildFailure`.
-The following code example demonstrates the use of build result from fo an unexpected build failure:
+The following code example demonstrates the use of a build result from an unexpected build failure in a [Spock](http://spockframework.org/) test:

     class BuildLogicFunctionalTest extends Specification {
         @Rule final TemporaryFolder testProjectDir = new TemporaryFolder()